thediyblogger/blog/content/blog/how-to-optimize-your-pinterest-profile-for-search.md

 Instead, we opted to go with "The DIY Blogger | Blogging Tips, How To Blog, Drive Traffic + SEO".
 This tells the audience the name of my brand.
 It provides a list of keyword terms that users are likely to search for, and tells the user what they can expect to see from my account if they follow me.

 {{<imgproc "/uploads/profilename.png" Resize "600x" >}}Optimized Profile and Description{{</imgproc>}}

 > **Secret Tip:**
 >
 > Currently on the desktop web version of Pinterest, your profile name is limited to only 30 characters long.
 However, if you edit your name on your phone app (Pinterest App -> Settings -> Profile Name), then you can enter up to 65 characters.

+Read more about this secret [Pinterest tip to get more than 30 characters in your profile name.](https://www.thediyblogger.com/blog/how-to-get-more-than-30-characters-in-your-pinterest-profile-name/ "How to get more than 30 characters in your Pinterest profile name")

 ## Optimize your Profile Description

 Once you have optimized your Profile Name, the next step is to get a great description in there.
 Your name is limited by only a few characters, but you can write much more in the description field.
 The description is there to tell your audience who you are and what you are pinning about.

 Again, it's a good idea to use strong targeted keywords in your description.
 This way someone searching for "Pinterest tips and strategies" has the chance to see "The DIY Blogger" in their search results.